ahdinosaur/mintype/README.md

   - to do this, we throw errors in development, and ignore them in production.
 - create a validation `Function` that returns `TypeError` or `null`
 - create a test `Function` that returns `Boolean`
+- compose many types together into one type

 ## usage